-Located at the corner of 14th and Curtis streets in downtown Denver, Colorado, the building has recently been placed on the National Register of Historic Places.
+Located at the corner of 14th and Curtis streets in downtown Denver, Colorado, the building is on the National Register of Historic Places.
 It was built from Colorado materials and features Art Deco murals depicting the history of communications by Colorado artist Allen True

 .
 Because it is still a working telephone central office, however, public access is limited.